$50+ Million Recovered Since 2015

 As medicine has advanced, brilliant minds have created technology that can help the human body recover, alleviate pain, or even make treatment easier for professionals.
-These devices must undergo rigorous and thorough testing before they are declared safe for use with the general public, and the majority accomplish their goals.
+These devices, such as hip and knee replacements, surgical mesh and pacemakers, must undergo rigorous and thorough testing before they are declared safe for use with the general public, and the majority accomplish their goals.
 However, some devices don’t have all of their flaws or shortcomings exposed during testing while others are rushed through the process and approved prematurely.
 These devices have the potential to cause extreme harm to those they are used on should they ever become defective.

 If you have been injured by one of these defective medical devices, you could experience extreme pain, suffering, and numerous health complications, all of which significantly decrease your quality of life.
-However, you do have legal recourse, and you should bring your case to a skilled Montgomery County medical malpractice lawyer as soon as possible!
+However, you do have legal recourse, and you should bring your case to a skilled Pennsylvania medical malpractice lawyer as soon as possible!
 Morris Wilson, P.C. have served the Southeastern Pennsylvania area for more than 25 years, and provided those who have suffered the consequences of a defective medical device to seek the financial compensation they deserve.
-We have successfully recovered multiple millions of dollars in medical malpractice cases on several occasion, and our reputation for success has earned us not only a long list of satisfied clients, but accolades including being named one of the Best Law Firms by U.S. News & World Report for 2017!
+We have successfully recovered multiple millions of dollars in medical malpractice cases on several occasion, and our reputation for success has earned us not only a long list of satisfied clients, but recognition as a Best Law Firm by U.S. News & World Reports since 2016.

 Common Defective Medical Devices